Failure to Thrive

 DISCLAMIER: Im not an expert.
 This is based on my own experience and research.

-You just got some baby chicks, ducklings or goslings.
-You notice one of them being alot smaller than the others, wondering whats wrong.
+You just got some baby chicks, ducklings, or goslings and notice that one of them is much smaller than the others, leaving you wondering what's wrong.

-Even if you do everything right, sometimes you will get a baby bird that does not thrive.
-This is called "failure to thrive"
+Even if you do everything right, sometimes a baby bird simply does not thrive.
+This is known as "failure to thrive."

-Failure to thirve is mostly reconised when you have birds of the same breed and age.
-A tiny bird will stand out in that group.
-They can also have a diffrent type of feathering and will not feather out as much.
+Failure to thrive is most easily recognized when you have birds of the same breed and age.
+A tiny bird will stand out in the group.
+These birds may also have different feathering and may not feather out as fully as their siblings.

 Causes